 Hiking around Las Vegas you’ll find some of the most popular trails in the state.
-There are plenty of hiking trails in Valley of Fire State Park throughout the parks 46,000 acres in the Mojave Desert.
+There are plenty of hiking trails in Valley of Fire State Park throughout the park 46,000 acres in the Mojave Desert.

-The bright red Aztec sandstone has swirls of gray & tan colored limestone imbedded into it.
+The bright red Aztec sandstone has swirls of gray & tan colored limestone embedded into it.
 As the sun rises and sets, you’ll see the desert landscape glow orange and red hues for miles into the horizon as the sun hits the stone.
-These hikes are great for visitors who want to explore the state park from Las Vegas as a day trip or campers within the park.
+These hikes are great for visitors who want to explore the state park from Las Vegas on a day trip or campers within the park.

-Length: Roadside pull off with trail
+Length: Roadside pull-off with a short walking trail

 Elevation Change: N/A